maoberlehner/markus-oberlehner-net/content/blog/vue-powered-data-model-and-query-builder.md

 date = "2019-08-25T07:45:45+02:00"
-title = "Vue.js Powered Data Model and Query Builder" description = "Learn how to implement reactive data models with an integrated Query Builder using JavaScript and Vue.js." intro = "I absolutely love the concept of reactive computed properties in Vue.js.
+title = "Vue.js Powered Data Model and Query Builder" description = "Learn how to implement reactive data models with an integrated Query Builder using JavaScript and Vue.js." intro = "I love the concept of reactive computed properties in Vue.js.
 So much so that I miss them in situations where I don't have them available.
 In this article, we will explore how to create reactive data models with all the features of regular Vue.js components such as computed properties..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1542158518/blog/2019-08-25/reactive-data-models-query-builder"]
 +++

-I absolutely love the concept of reactive computed properties in Vue.js.
+I love the concept of reactive computed properties in Vue.js.
 So much so that I miss them in situations where I don't have them available.
-In this article, we will explore how to create reactive data models with all the features of regular Vue.js components such as computed properties.
+In this article, we explore how to create reactive data models with all the features of regular Vue.js components such as computed properties.
 Our goal is to fetch data from an API and store it in a reactive data model.

 ## Reactive data models

-Most of the time we tend to fetch data directly in our components and use computed properties in case we need to process the received data.
+Most of the time, we tend to fetch data directly in our components and use computed properties if we need to process the received data.

 ```js
 // BlogPost.vue